mleisher/CSVExamine/README.md

 - A way to show which
 column of large CSV files (*large number of columns and/or rows*) contains the cell the mouse is hovering over.
-* Be able to highlight a whole column to make it easier to see which values are in the column (*values vary widely in size*).
+* Be able to select a whole column with one click to make it easier to see which values are in the column (*values vary widely in size*).

 Eventually, support for UTF-8 text (*primarily mathematical symbols*)